Green Mountain Davy Crockett

 After several uses, the controller malfunctioned.
 It began shutting down shortly after start up and the LED displayed the error message "FAL".
 The instructions recommend re-starting, then contacting Technical Service if the error persists.
 We called Tech Service and ended up getting a new controller.
 Green Mountain controllers have a very good reputation, so we don't believe this is a chronic problem.
 If it does happen, the good news is Green Mountain's warranty covers defects in workmanship and materials for two years and the controller is a breeze to replace: just two mounting screws and two wire connections.

 Despite the warts, we recommend Davy Crockett.
 The internal meat thermometer is useful and convenient and if you want to take DC on the road, you don't have to buy an additional power inverter.
-If there is a better compact, portable pellet smoker with digital control in this price range, we haven't seen it.
 In addition to The AmazingRibs.com Best Value Gold medal, Davy Crockett won the 2013 VESTA Award for "Barbecues, Other Fuels".

 Green Mountain provided a demo for this review.